mila-iqia/babyai/README.md

 The code does not work in conda, install everything with `pip install --user`.

+### Troubleshooting

+If you run into error messages relating to OpenAI gym or PyQT, it may be that the version of those libraries that you have installed is incompatible.
+You can try upgrading specific libraries with pip3, eg: `pip3 install --upgrade gym`.
+If the problem persists, please [open an issue](https://github.com/maximecb/baby-ai-game/issues) on this repository and paste a *complete* error message, along with some information about your platform (are you running Windows, Mac, Linux?
+Are you running this on a MILA machine?).

 ## About this Project

 You can find here a presentation of the project: [Baby AI Summary](https://docs.google.com/document/d/1WXY0HLHizxuZl0GMGY0j3FEqLaK1oX-66v-4PyZIvdU)